Economy of China: Investment cycles

 Chinese investment has always been highly cyclical.
-Ever since the 1958 Great Leap Forward, growth in fixed capital formation has typically peaked about every five years.
-Recent peaks occurred in 1978, 1984, 1988, 1993, 2003 and 2009.
-The corresponding troughs were in 1981, 1986, 1989, 1997 and 2005.

 In China, the majority of investment is carried out by entities that are at least partially state-owned.
 Most of these are under the control of local governments.
-Thus booms are primarily the result of perverse incentives at the local-government level.
+Thus, booms are primarily the result of perverse incentives at the local-government level.
 Unlike entrepreneurs in a free-enterprise economy, Chinese local officials are motivated primarily by political considerations.
 As their performance evaluations are based, to a large extent, on GDP growth within their jurisdictions, they have a strong incentive to promote large-scale investment projects.
-They also don't face any real bankruptcy risk.
-When localities get into trouble, they are invariably bailed out by state-owned banks.
-Under these circumstances, overinvestment is inevitable.

 A typical cycle begins with a relaxation of central government credit and industrial policy.
 This allows local governments to push investment aggressively, both through state-sector entities they control directly and by offering investment-promotion incentives to private investors and enterprises outside their jurisdictions.
 The resulting boom puts upward pressure on prices and may also result in shortages of key inputs such as coal and electricity (as was the case in 2003).
 Once inflation has risen to a level at which it begins to threaten social stability, the central government will intervene by tightening enforcement of industrial and credit policy.
 Projects that went ahead without required approvals will be halted.
 Bank lending to particular types of investors will be restricted.
 Credit then becomes tight and investment growth begins to decline.

-Eventually such centrally-imposed busts alleviate shortages and bring inflation down to acceptable levels.
-At that point, the central government yields to local-government demands for looser policy and the cycle begins again.